ForNeVeR/praefectus/Readme.md

 $ dotnet test --configuration Release
 ```

-Some of the unit tests use [Approvals.Net verification library][approvals.net].
+Some of the unit tests use [Verify library][verify].
+If you update part of the
-If you update part of the code that requires changing of the test data
+code that requires changing of the test data (`*.verified.txt`), you may use the
-(`*.approved.txt`), you may use the `scripts/Approve-All.ps1` script.
+`scripts/Approve-All.ps1` script.

+To set up a right diff tool for your system (if Verify reports an error
+launching diff tool or just using a wrong one), set up the
+`DiffEngine.ToolOrder` environment variable.
+Consult [the
+documentation][verify.diff-tool-order] for details.

 To execute integration tests for the distribution ready for publishing, set the
 `PRAEFECTUS_TEST_EXECUTABLE` environment variable to the absolute path to the